Prerequisites

 If you study the data segment in detail you see that the string "Hello World!"

-is stored byte for byte starting at address 0x10010000
+is stored byte for byte starting at address 0x10010000.

 A very usefull feature of Mars is the ability to set breakpoints.
 Breakpoints together with single-stepping and backward single-stepping are very powerful when trying to understand or debugging a program.